Createwj/blog/docs/web/index.md

 ---
-{
-  "title": "Blogging Like a Hacker",
-  "editLink": true
-}
+{ 'title': 'Blogging Like a Hacker', 'editLink': true }
 ---

 ## guide

 lorem

----
-prev: 'Get Started | Markdown'
----